 Charles Earl Barnett "Charlie"

-Charlie was born and raised in Wauwatosa where he made many lifelong friends at St. Jude's and Pius High School.
+Charlie was born and raised in Wauwatosa where he made many lifelong friends at St. Jude the Apostle Grade School and Pius High School.
 Despite losing his mother at the age of 8, he always reflected on the happy memories of his youth.
 He felt embraced by extended family and a community of Portland Avenue neighbors.

 Summers spent with cousins at the family farms in the Town of Erin were golden times for him.
 There he found a passion for the complex connections between the Barnett, Manning, Russell, Malloy and Shinners clans.
 These early experiences made Charlie a man who loved connecting with people.
 He had a talent for remembering everyone he ever met and making each person feel that they were important to him.